bus710/electronjs-and-p5js/README.md

 # electronjs-and-p5js

-For my personal note to make a simple combination of Electron.js and p5.js.
+My personal note to make a simple combination of Electron.js and p5.js.

 ## Writer